UCI-GDIM31/class-activities-Nedajist/README.md

 Hello World!

 ### W2
-1. r, g, and b combine together to determine which color something is.
+1. r, g, and b combine together to determine what color something is.
 If r, g, and b were booleans, there would only be 2 options (t/f) for each.
-That gives us only 2*2*2=8 possible colors, which is not ideal.
+That gives us only 2*2*2=8 possible colors, which is quite limiting.
 If r, g, and b were ints, that would give us many more colors, but the palette could still be expanded.
 Floats allow us to have a near infinite amount of possible colors to choose from, and colors can smoothly transition into others in tiny increments.

 2. _bounce tracks the number of times the ball has bounced.
 A bool (true/false) will only tell us if the ball has bounced, not how many times it has bounced.